 A World Class Leadership Team

-Experience the Arctic with our World Class Leadership Team who are here to make this expedition the most incredible adventure of your lifetime.
-Join world-class explorers Robert & Barney Swan, Jeff Bonaldi, the Founder and CEO of The Explorer’s Passage, along with the entire Leadership Team as we sail to the Arctic.
-You will have the opportunity to engage one on one with our Leadership Team throughout the expedition as each of our team members are at your service to help you get the most out of your time in the Arctic.
+Experience Antarctica with our World Class Leadership Team who are here to make this expedition the most incredible adventure of your lifetime.
+Join world-class explorers Robert & Barney Swan, Jeff Bonaldi, the Founder and CEO of The Explorer’s Passage, along with the entire Leadership Team as we sail to Antarctica.
+You will have the opportunity to engage one on one with our Leadership Team throughout the expedition as each of our team members are at your service to help you get the most out of your time in the Antarctic.

 Robert & Barney Swan / The Explorer’s Passage Partnership